nhattrinh/SJSU-Planner/README.md

-CMPE-131-01-Jewelers
+Jewelers - SJSU Planner

-This project aims to help students with their grad plans.
+This project aims to help students with their graduation plans.